geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 Abstraction involves hiding complex implementation details and showing only the essential features of an object.
 It allows you to focus on interactions at a higher level, without needing to understand the intricate details of how something works.

 **Benefits**:
-* It simplifies the interaction with objects by providing a clear, simplified interface and reducing the complexity of the code.
+* It simplifies the interaction with objects by providing a clear, _simplified interface_ and reducing the complexity of the code.
 * It helps in managing and working with complex systems by breaking them down into more manageable parts.
 ## Encapsulation

 Encapsulation is the principle of bundling the data (attributes) and the methods (functions) that operate on the data into a single unit or class.
 It also involves restricting direct access to some of the object's components, which can help prevent unintended interference and misuse.

 **Benefits**:
-* It promotes modularity and separation of concerns, making code easier to manage, understand, and maintain.
+* It promotes _modularity and separation of concerns_, making code easier to manage, understand, and maintain.
 * It hides the internal state of an object and only exposes a controlled interface for interaction.

 ## Inheritance